 Sacramento County is providing all teachers and school site staff access to dedicated, nocost COVID-19 testing.
-This program is an important factor in being able to help to ensure COVID-19 cases are isolated to prevent outbreaks areas, whether COVID-19 is affecting some groups of people more than other groups, or whether the rates of COVID-19 infection are going up or going down.
+This program is an important factor in being able to help to ensure COVID-19 cases are isolated to prevent outbreaks

+The purpose of surveillance testing is to monitor the current state of the epidemic.
+Surveillance testing is used to monitor whether the COVID-19 virus is moving into new areas, whether COVID-19 is affecting some groups of people more than other groups, or whether the rates of COVID-19 infection are going up or going down.